 She swallows back whatever retort she’d queued up and rubs her face with one hand.
 “Okay, Dex, you can play.
 But, Stern, if anything happens to him, I will hold you personally responsible.”

 “Oh, no. Not a chance.
 In case you haven’t noticed, this is spaceball.
-I hired fifty pirates to play on a team that’s heading into the Tournament in a week.
+I hired fifty pirates to play on a team that’s heading into the tournament in a week.
 I can’t promise what will happen to him on the field, what with all the terrible danger kickers are in all by themselves in the middle of nowhere.
 If I were you, I’d be more concerned about all the trouble he’s going to get in off the field.
 Lord knows I would.
 Dexter’s contract says he has to have a chaperone.
 Well, if you want him to stay alive, I suggest you take up that burden.”

-“Fine!”
-Jint says.
+“Fine,” Jint says.
 “Dexter, go get fitted for your suit!
 I’ll wait for you here.”

 “Really?” he asks, uncertain.
 “You don’t want to make sure –”